philippinespire/pire_cssl_data_processing/atherinomorus_endrachtensis/README.md

 ---

 ## Step 17.
-Make VCF with Monomorphic Loci
+Make VCF with monomorphic loci

 Moved the files needed for genotyping from `mkBAM` to `mkVCF`